captainspaceman/tc/docs/style-guide.md

 ## Comedy

-Our brand strategy is heavy on the humor.
+Our brand strategy can be heavy on the humor.
 This is a good thing; life is too short to sit through boring advertising.

 However, when it comes to the product, be selective when and where you introduce humor.
 A user may return to a screen several times when using TrueCar.
 What once was clever copy becomes annoying when you read it for the twentieth time.

 ## Idioms